 They expect that the Conference Board's consumer confidence index rose to 128.4 this month, reflecting continued economic expansion and a national unemployment rate at historic lows.
 A reading of 90 or better reflects a healthy economy.
 The latest index is due out Tuesday.

 Consumer confidence, by month:

 THE FED SPEAKS

-The Federal Reserve is scheduled to deliver an update on its interest rate policy Wednesday.
+The Federal Reserve issues an interest rate and economic policy update Wednesday.

-Wall Street expects that FedEx's latest quarterly report card will show mixed results.
+Wall Street expects that Amazon's latest quarterly report card will show mixed results.